Best and Cheapest Home Companies in Kentucky (2026)

 Does home insurance in Kentucky cover tornadoes?

 Even though tornado damage is covered, you might pay a higher "wind/hail" deductible when you file a claim.
-If you're shopping for insurance, pay attention to the deductible options so you know what you would have to pay if a tornado hits your home.
+If you're shopping for insurance, pay attention to the deductible options so that you know what you would have to pay if a tornado hit your home.
 If you already have a policy, check your documents or talk to your agent to see if you have a wind/hail deductible.

 Does Kentucky home insurance cover earthquakes?